dpchi12/Customer_Segment_NYC_Airbnb_python/README.md

 The data set can be found in the [Data](https://github.com/dpchi12/Customer_Segment_NYC_Airbnb_python/tree/main/Data) folder, and all notebooks related to our work can be found in [Notebooks](https://github.com/dpchi12/Customer_Segment_NYC_Airbnb_python/tree/main/Notebooks).
 Besides, during the Explordinarory Data Analysis, we created an [interactive map of Airbnb in New York City](https://dpchi12.github.io/Customer_Segment_NYC_Airbnb_python/airbnb_nyc_interactive_map.html) that displays all the listings with prices above 2000.
-By looking at the map we can further support our hypothesis that the majority of the most expensive listings are in Manhattan.
+By looking at the map, we can further support our hypothesis that the majority of the most expensive listings are in Manhattan.
 There are also quite a few of those in Brooklyn but nevertheless, it is obvious which area has the most prestigious apartments.